kkaushikvarma/PlagueX/README.md

               ii.
 Create Corpus...............
 DONE (Local Corpus needs to be created)

               iii.
-Determine weights.
+Determine weights...........DONE

               iv. implement a distance algorithm.
-              Secondary Goals: Try to access WordNet without NLTK as it can save us a lot of computational time
+              Secondary Goals: Try to access WordNet without NLTK as it can save us a lot of computational time.......SOLVED

             b.
-Create an algorithm to grow the query size upon matching of the smallest query set
+Create an algorithm to grow the query size upon matching of the smallest query set............TREE_ALGORITHM CREATED

-        2. Determine the threshold match-score for the query to be classified as Plagiarised.
+        2. Determine the threshold match-score for the query to be classified as Plagiarised........TO BE DONE USING DATASET AND CLASSIFICATION